ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 > "When issuing client certificates from well established certificate authorities, consider working with the certificate authority to see if an intermediate certificate can be issued for your organization to prevent inadvertent cross-organizational client certificate authentication."

-To add mTLS support, we can reuse some of the components that we've configured for the TLS listener, such as the SSL certificate and backend configuration.
+To add mTLS support, we can reuse some of the components that we've configured for the HTTPS listener, such as the SSL certificate and backend configuration.
 The figure below highlights the new components we'll need to add.

 ![](../../../../static/images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-app-gateway-https-and-mtls-listener-1.png)
 ![](../../../../../images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-app-gateway-https-and-mtls-listener-1.png)